Retire to Yuma, a retirement choice known to RVers and Marines for many years.

 It is the third-largest city in Arizona behind only Tucson and Phoenix.

-One the main tourist attractions available to those who retire to Yuma, is the territorial prison...
+One the main tourist attractions available to those who retire in Yuma, is the territorial prison...
 Remember Arizona became a state in 1912, before that it was a US territory.

 From 1876 to 1909 this is where the bad boys and girls were sent...over 3000 prisoners were incarcerated in the prisons 33 year lifespan.